MaterializeInc/materialize/doc/developer/demo.md

 ```
 {"before": null, "after": {"row": {"quote": "Syntax highlighting is juvenile. —Rob Pike"}}}
 {"before": null, "after": {"row": {"quote": "Arrogance in computer science is measured in nano-Dijkstras. —Alan Kay"}}}
-{"before": null, "after": null}  # send an empty record to flush
 ```

 Now we are ready to interact with Materialize!